How to revise for A-level biology (and everything else)

 5. Write it out

 Reading and re-reading a textbook until you can recite it off by heart is often not the best way to revise.
 Firstly, there’s a chance you might know the words, but still not understand the topic (see tip #1).
-Secondly, these are some else’s words you’re learning.
+Secondly, these are someone else’s words you’re learning.

 Writing the information out is a much better way to practise your definitions of a gene, the steps of photosynthesis or how a synapse works (for example).
 Write in your own words, and the physical act of doing so will help you to recall better.
 A recent study even shows revising with paper and pen beats revising from a screen.

-11. Bonus tip!
+Bonus tip!
 Essays and the holistic approach (for AQA A-level biology students)

 Practising writing essays for the AQA A-level biology exam is obviously useful for paper 3, where the essay is worth 25 marks.
 But practising the essay is also an excellent way to revise in general as it encourages you to think holistically, across different topic areas in the AQA course.
 As you may have noticed, many of the exam questions bring together topics in combinations you may not have been taught.
 The essay is excellent practice for this.
 I’ve written more about how to approach essay questions.